hgyxbll/cheat/README.md

 ### 1.1   Preparing

-First you need to download `cheat.h`
+First you need to download the main header

 	[user@computer ~]$ wget https://github.com/Tuplanolla/cheat/raw/stable/cheat.h

- and move the header to a suitable location like the global search path
+ and move it to a suitable location like the global search path

 	[user@computer ~]$ sudo mv -n cheat.h /usr/include